Rajkishan0406/Sangeet-Sagar/README.md

 Sangeet Sagar is an electronic shop.
 This Project is basically for my own shop which contains all detailed information about different variety of product available in our shop.
 Main motive of this app is to reduce barrier between customer and shop owner.
-This app has 2 differnet section one from shop owner side and other from customer side, these section are differentiate by authentication fragment which is only authorized by shop owner.
+This app has 2 different section one from shop owner side and other from customer side, these section are differentiate by authentication fragment which is only authorized by shop owner.